What is Scientific Management Theory?

-He along with Taylor is of the belief that if the ideology of Scientific Management is accurately followed then productivity increases, efficiency of workers is advanced and quality of production is high.
+He along with Taylor believes that if the ideology of Scientific Management accurately followed then productivity increases, the efficiency of workers in advanced and the quality of production is high.

-But in the modern industrial world there is immense economic competition which causes inefficiency and stress in the workers; as extreme pressure is put on the workers to compete rival companies.
+But in the modern industrial world, there is an immense economic competition which causes inefficiency and stress in the workers; as extreme pressure put on the workers to compete with rival companies.

 1. Few facts about Disadvantages of Scientific Management:

-- The workforce always have to adhere to a rigid and oppressive catalogue of rules and regulations which make the exploitation of the workers easier; and the employer remains unanswerable to everyone.
+- The workforce always has to adhere to a rigid and oppressive catalog of rules and regulations which makes the exploitation of the workers easier, and the employer remains unanswerable to everyone.

 - It leads to sole control of the workforce and its working process in the ambit of the authority; hence the humane touch is absent as the initiative for performance is constantly on money and not human resource development.

-- The spotlight is always on individual performances and thus workers are often labelled as efficient and inefficient; no possibility is present for the creativity of the workers as the performance of workers is always rated by managers conventionally and this breeds annoyance and dissatisfaction.
+- The spotlight always on individual performances and thus workers often labeled as efficient and inefficient; no possibility presents for the creativity of the workers as the performance of workers always rated by managers conventionally and this breeds annoyance and dissatisfaction.

 Taylor’s definition of Scientific Management gives immense emphasis on the workforce to perform to its highest capacity and efficiency.

-The human factor of the employees was completely ignored with unnecessary emphasise on the profit motive of production.
+The human factor of the employees was completely ignored with unnecessary emphasis on the profit motive of production.